 controller = Controller()

-# ... then pass controller to the agent
+# Then pass your controller to the agent to use it

 agent = Agent(